baichen318/rl-explorer/README.md

 #### EDA tools requirements

 Users need to purchase commercial EDA tools licenses to reproduce PPA values reported in the manuscript.
-Otherwise, users only obtain PPA values from lightweight PPA models, and these values are highly inaccurate compared to estimations from commercial EDA tools.
+Otherwise, users only obtain PPA values from lightweight PPA models, and these values are inaccurate compared to estimations from commercial EDA tools.
 *However, users can still experience our algorithm flow if commercial EDA tools are not presented on users' machines.*

 The commercial EDA tools are: